-- Room-\$170 per semester per student; \$340.00 for the academic year.
+- Room-\$185 per semester per student; \$370.00 for the academic year.
 This includes bed linens and their laundering.
-Students provide their own pillows, blankets and towels. - Board-\$200.00 per semester; \$400.00 for the academic year.
+Students provide their own pillows, blankets and towels. - Board-\$210.00 per semester; \$420.00 for the academic year.
 This provides twenty-one meals per week.
 All students who live in the residence halls must eat in the university's dining centers.
-Students who live off campus may purchase their board at the same rates available to residents of the halls.
+Students who live off-campus may purchase their board at the same rates available to residents of the halls.

 The above rates provide room and dining service only during periods in which the university is in session.
-It does not provide for vacation or other closed periods.
+They do not provide for vacation or other closed periods.
 The rates indicated above are subject to change without notification.